Download the 2023 Blepharoplasty Guide

 - Someone without other medical conditions that can impair healing or increase the risk of surgery

-Our Top Facial Surgeons pay special attention to ensure that after Eye Surgery, wrinkles and scars are minimal or hidden.
+Our Facial Surgeons pay special attention to ensure that after Eye Surgery scars are as inconspicuous as possible.

-In addition to the cosmetic benefits stated above, Eye Surgery can also have a positive effect on vision.
-This is achieved by removing the excess skin above the eye, also known as hooded eyes, which in turn expands the field of vision.
-Of course, it is first necessary to determine the cause of vision obstruction, but you can learn more about this during a consultation with one of our top specialist surgeons.
+In addition to the cosmetic outcomes stated above, Eye Surgery may also have a positive effect on vision.
+We achieve this by removing the excess skin above the eye, also known as hooded eyes, which in turn expands the field of vision.
+Of course, it is first necessary to determine the cause of vision obstruction, but you can learn more about this during a consultation with one of our specialist surgeons.

 Most Popular Eyelid Surgery Procedures